Outer Bounds on the CEO Problem with Privacy Constraints: Statement of Results for Log-Loss Distortion Measure

 \subsection{Inner and Outer Bounds for the Model With SI at Eve}

 In the previous subsection, we have seen that for the model without SI at Eve, the exact rate region under log-loss distortion is derivable for both discrete and Gaussian sources.
-However, this is not the case for the model where SI is available at Eve.
-In the following, we provide inner and outer bounds for the model with SI at Eve.
+Unfortunately, a tight bound for the model in which SI is available in Eve has not yet been established.
+However, in this section, we demonstrate that the inner and outer bounds for the model with SI at Eve are quite close, differing only by a minor term.
+This scenario corresponds to Case (II.3) in Section \ref{II-B}, and the joint distribution of the model is given in \eqref{jointd}.
 The inner bound is given below.